OCA/web/web_widget_x2many_2d_matrix/README.rst

 Known issues / Roadmap
 ======================

-* Support extra attributes on each field cell via `field_extra_attrs` param.
-  We could set a cell as not editable, required or readonly for instance.
-  The `readonly` case will also give the ability to click on m2o to open related records.

 * Support limit total records in the matrix.
 Ref: https://github.com/OCA/web/issues/901

 * Support cell traversal through keyboard arrows.